-What If Carmelo Anthony Stays All Four Years at Syracuse?
+What If Carmelo Anthony Stayed All 4 Years at Syracuse?

 In order not to go Bill Simmons on you and write a 9,000 word article, the discussion will revolve around comparing the make-up of the Syracuse team from each year, plus Anthony, and the top couple teams that dominated the college basketball landscape during those seasons.

 If Carmelo Anthony stays, the Orangemen only would have lost one starter from their title team, Kueth Duany.
 Gerry McNamara, Billy Edelin, Hakim Warrick, Josh Pace, and Craig Forth all returned to defend their title.
 They would have retained about 85-90% of their offense from the previous season had Melo stayed.
 Between McNamara, Anthony, and Warrick, Syracuse would have had 3 All-Americans on their team.

 Despite their potent offense, they did have a few drawbacks.
 One, their bench players were fairly young and were not contributors.
 Two, no one other than McNamara or Anthony could hit over 70% from the FT line.
 Third, Billy Edelin, who would have had to step up off of the bench, got kicked off of the team halfway through the season.
 Without Anthony, Syracuse went 23-8 (11-5, Big East) advancing to the Sweet 16.
 Insert Anthony into the lineup, and they likely only lose perhaps 3 games at most in the regular season.

 During that season, UConn and Duke were the prohibitive favorites to win it all.
 They would likely have given Syracuse all they could handle in a run to the title.
 Duke had plenty of talent in their own right with Shelden Williams, Luol Deng, Chris Duhon, J.J.
 Reddick, and Daniel Ewing, but for as good as they were, they did not have a Carmelo Anthony type of player to go to in the clutch.
 That leaves UConn.